Vladimir Djambazov

-Vladimir Djambazov (Владимир Джамбазов) (born Sevlievo, Bulgaria, 28 October 1954) is a Bulgarian composer, arranger and sound designer.
+Vladimir Djambazov (Владимир Джамбазов; born 28 October 1954) is a Bulgarian composer, arranger and sound designer.
+He was born in Sevlievo, Bulgaria.

 Education

 He first studied at the Music academy in Sofia with Karel Stary.
 He then won a DAAD scholarship and graduated from the Folkwang Hochschule in Essen, Germany, having studied electronic music composition and sound design with Dirk Reith (ICEM) and horn with Hermann Baumann.
 He later specialized in electronic music and new media at ICEM, Essen, Germany.

 Career

 Djambazov composes in many genres and styles – from electro-acoustic and acousmatic to solo, chamber and symphonic music, feature film, animation, jazz, music for the stage, and new media.

 He participated in many festivals as the Synthese (France), Elektronischer Fühling, Wien Modern and Elektrokomplex (Austria), November Music (Germany/Belgium/Netherlands), BIMESP (Brazil), Musica Scienza (Italy), FEMF (U.S.A), the ISCM World New Music Days (Hong Kong, Slovenia), the SICMF (Korea), Musica Viva (Portugal) and NYCEMF (U.S.A.).

 His music has been aired and performed by many European and Asian broadcast companies.
 Labels such Monopol, Cybele, RZ Edition and Erdenklang published his music on CD and DVD.

 In 2005 he was artist-in-residence of the Berlin artistic program of DAAD, Germany.
 In 2009 he was one of the 13 European composers selected to participate in the NYCEMF in Manhattan, NY, USA.